 Picture a rainwater forest.
 Imagine it teeming with life.
 A thriving ecosystem is at the crux of a rainforest.
 Similarly, corals are like forests of the ocean.
-They are extremely scarce.
-But still, contain a wide diaspora of aquatic life.
-The ecosystems of coral reefs are very balanced and hence they are an excellent habitat for aquatic life.
+They are incredibly scarce.
+But still, contain a vast diaspora of aquatic life.
+The ecosystems of coral reefs are very balanced, and hence they are an excellent habitat for marine life.
 The concentration of algae in a coral reef is very balanced too.
-However, overfishing has lead to an increase in the algae content of reefs.
+However, overfishing has led to an increase in the algae content of reefs.
 This is where the Pinnatus Batfish comes in.
-It has been observed to significantly reduce algal growths in simulation studies.
+It has been observed to reduce algal growth in simulation studies significantly.

 Can I get one for my aquarium?